 Unlike the alt attribute, the title attribute isn’t a direct ranking factor, nor is it a requirement for valid HTML.
 However, it still offers benefits when properly used.

 You can use the title attribute as an alternative to captions.

 Captions, of course, are typically displayed directly below images.
-But if you’re uploading an image to complement an article or blog post, you may not want the additional text of captions, in which case you can use title attributes.
+But if you’re uploading an image to complement an article or blog postA post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, you may not want the additional text of captions, in which case you can use title attributes.